Robe Terrace Medindie

 ADELAIDE, APRIL 24, 1994

 The building consists of 15 main rooms including a gracious reception hallway and a sweeping grand staircase.
-There is also a Ballroom, a formal lounge-room room, Library and formal dining room, plus 5 bedrooms and a wine cellar, so as you can imagine this is a very grand house designed and built for a very wealthy man.
+There is also a Ballroom, a formal lounge-room, Library and formal dining room, plus 5 bedrooms and a wine cellar.

 The house was often featured in local newspaper stories as Mr Scarfe would host his own events, Grand Balls and parties, in his home.
 In 1919 Frederick Scarfe sold the house for an impressive sum, citing in adds that he found the housekeeping tasks laborious, being such a large manner.